DePaul University College of Law > Academics > Joint Degrees > JD/MS in Computer Science Technology

 The joint JD/MS program allows students to obtain dual degrees in both law and computer science fields with only one additional year of study beyond the regular JD program and with a minimum of additional expense.
 The program is designed for all students who wish to deepen their technical expertise while also obtaining a law degree.

 Some of the students completing the joint JD/MS degree will seek to become members of the patent bar.
 There are also many opportunities (including as patent litigators and licensors) for graduates who either lack the scientific or technical background required to qualify for the patent bar exam or lack the desire to practice patent law.
 (Membership in the patent bar is required only to file and prosecute patent applications in the United States Patent and Trademark Office; it is not a general requirement for patent law practice.)
 The MS in Computer Science does not itself provide a degree that currently qualifies students to take the patent bar exam, but may provide relevant course work toward fulfilling eligibility requirements.
+(Applicants are advised to consult the U.S. Patent and Trademark Office's General Requirements Bulletin.)

 Content displayed from Law/Computer Science - Joint Degree (JD/MS) on DePaul University Catalog